soef/ioBroker.alexa/README.md

 ### __WORK IN PROGRESS__
 * (Apollon77) Enhance Smart Home Device support by adding various controllers and states.
 If in your Alexa App something is configurable which is not in ioBroker please send a debug log!
 * (Apollon77) Re-Introduce the ability to poll smart home device states in intervals, but only devices are queried that report their status proactively to Amazon-Cloud to prevent Skill developer costs! ioBroker (and OpenHab) devices are NOT queried!
 The interval can be configured but must not be lower than 60s!
 Querying is disabled by default.
+* (Apollon77) Add message to send out sequences of commands to alexa devices
 * (Apollon77) Add more devices

 ### 3.13.0 (2022-07-02)